What should COVID-19 recovery look like?

-The Copenhagen Center for Disaster Research and the Disaster Prevention and Management Journal are pleased to invite you to an online talk with Jemilah Mahmood, Special Advisor to the Prime Minister of Malaysia on Public Health and Ricardo Mena, Director of the United Nations Office for Disaster Risk Reduction (UNDRR).
+On September 25th, the Copenhagen Center for Disaster Research (COPE) and Disaster Prevention and Management Journal invited Jemilah Mahmood, Special Advisor to the Prime Minister of Malaysia on Public Health and Ricardo Mena, Director of the United Nations Office for Disaster Risk Reduction (UNDRR) for an online talk on “What should COVID-19 recovery look like?”.